GMOD/jbrowse/node/README.md

         "url" : "http://localhost:8000/faye"
     }

-Then run the test server in this directory
+Then run the message server in this directory

-    node minimal-server.js
+    node message-server.js

 Leave this server running.
 Fire up your JBrowse instance in a web browser, and check that the console log has lines like this